Tony Vallone at his namesake Houston restaurant. (Photo by Jay Tovar)

 The pantry hall holds some of the Vallones' myriad china, glassware and pottery from Italy.

-Donna & Tony Vallone in his namesake restaurant.
+Donna & Tony Vallone in Tony's on Richmond in Greenway Plaza.

 As Tony Vallone once joked, he and his wife, Donna, live at Tony’s, his revered eponymous restaurant, and sleep at Persa.
 That would be their luxe townhouse on the edge of River Oaks.
 No surprise then that when we asked for a visit in his kitchen, Vallone allowed that he doesn’t cook there very often.